genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ### Ranged data server queries

-You can define a ranged data servers.
-This only caches a defined range of a table or view.
-So, the data server is more responsive and resource requirements are reduced.
+Ranged data servers only cache a defined range within a table or view.
+This makes the data server more responsive and reduces resource requirements.

-Syntax:
+The example below includes comments to ease understanding:

 ```kotlin
 query("TRADE_RANGED_LAST_2_HOURS", TRADE) {